Two Roads: The Art of Choosing Your Own Path

 The most quoted decision in literature

 There is a reason Robert Frost's closing lines have outlived nearly everything else written in his century.
 “Two roads diverged in a wood, and I — I took the one less traveled by, and that has made all the difference.”
-It is a single, perfect sentence about the weight and freedom of choosing your own way, and almost everyone hears their own life in it.
+It is a single, near-perfect sentence about the weight and the freedom of choosing your own way, and almost everyone hears their own life somewhere inside it.
+The poem endures because the choice it describes is one we all face, again and again, in ways large and small.

-Rendered as a poster, those words stop being a half-remembered school quotation and become something you live beside.
-Hung where you make your coffee or start your work, the design turns a famous poem into a private, daily encouragement — a reminder that the harder road is often the one worth taking.
+Rendered as a poster, those words stop being a half-remembered school quotation and become something you genuinely live beside.
+Hung where you make your coffee or settle in to work, the design turns a famous poem into a private, daily encouragement, a steady reminder that the harder road is often the one most worth taking.
+The familiarity that once dulled the lines gives way to fresh meaning when you meet them every morning in your own home.

 Shop the poster →